theneva/dissertation/src/background.md

 > There is an opportunity to develop more elaborate quantitative comparison, potentially based on software metrics, such as those in software engineering. --- @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
 10]

-In the write-up "Don't Install Software By Hand", @spinellis:by-hand:2012 [p.
-86] seconds the sentiments that IT systems are now expected to be a composition of multiple services, and that automation is a key enabler for ensuring that delivered IT systems are "not inscrutable monoliths that just happen to work but documented modular engines that work by design" [@spinellis:by-hand:2012, p.
+@spinellis:by-hand:2012 [p.
+86] agrees that IT systems are now expected to be a composition of multiple services, and that automation is a key enabler for ensuring that delivered IT systems are "not inscrutable monoliths that just happen to work but documented modular engines that work by design" [@spinellis:by-hand:2012, p.
 87].

-Spinellis also touches upon two additional key themes.
+He also mentions two additional key themes.

 First, DevOps (composed of Developer and Operations) is a setting where developers no longer "toss software deliverables over a wall" for deployment, but instead coordinate through development processes like Continuous Deployment and automated testing, a process commonly referred to as DevOps (from Developer and Operations) [@spinellis:by-hand:2012, p.
 86].

-Second, he considers the idea of documentation of the system expressed as code, which is an added bonus introduced if the individual services are simple enough.
+Second, he considers the idea of documentation of the system expressed as code, which is an added bonus that comes for free if the individual services are simple enough.

-In summary, there are multiple areas to look at in future research related to cloud computing and microservices, including:

-- An evaluation of various strategies and tools for automating deployment;
-- Development of tools for quantitative comparison of deployment configuration, learning from software engineers rather than reinventing the wheel.
+In summary, there are multiple areas to look at in future research related to cloud computing and microservices.
+Perhaps most prevalent is the need for an evaluation of various strategies and tools for Deployment Automation.
+An interesting way to approach this can be development of tools for _quantitative_ comparison of Deployment Automation strategies.
+Looking at deployment configuration as source code allows using techniques from software engineering for this evaluation.

 ## Code as documentation

-In his book _The Laws of Software Process: A New Model for the Production and Management of Software_, Phillip Armour states that a software system is not in itself a product, but a _container for knowledge_; code is, indeed, executable knowledge [@armour:laws:2007, loc.
-427 and _passim_].
+@armour:laws:2007 [lov.
+427 and _passim_] stated that a software system is not in itself a product, but a _container for knowledge_; code is, indeed, executable knowledge.
 While his focus is on _domain_ knowledge as it lives within software systems, it is possible to apply this idea to any code, as @spinellis:by-hand:2012 points out: code is an executable specification, so expressive and concise code is self-documenting in a way that never rots.

 Another of @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
-9]'s key findings is that maintainability and documentability are proportional to the number of LOC, and that the number of steps and LOC are both reduced with the introduction of more sophisticated deployment tools:
+9]'s key findings is that maintainability and documentability are proportional to the number of LOC, and that the number of steps and LOC are both reduced with the introduction of more sophisticated deployment tools.

-> Finally, the system's documentation would have been very coherent and consistent, reduced to a single configuration file, documenting an absolute minimum number of parameters and making subsequent changes easy. --- @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
-3]

-It follows, then, that documentation of a system's functions and configuration can (and should, where feasible) be expressed as software rather than in a separate set of files such as a wiki.
+It follows that documentation of a system's functions and configuration can (and should, where feasible) be expressed as software rather than in a separate set of files such as a wiki.
 The external documentation format is, however, useful for documenting overall purposes, decision logs, and other organisational concerns regarding both the individual services and the larger system.
 This can be an interesting foundation for research into highly expressive configuration.
 One theme in particular is specifying configuration as _code_ to be _run_ by a tool, rather than _markup_ such as XML to be _parsed_ by the tool.

-## Continuous Delivery and DevOps (developer operations)
+## Continuous Delivery and DevOps

 Continuous Delivery (CD) can be said to comprise two different ideas [@virmani:2015, p.79]:

 - Continuous Integration (CI), the practise of integrating changes into the mainline early (for example, master branch if the team uses Git for version control); and
 - Continuous Deployment, the practise of deploying changes to the end users as soon as they make it into the mainline.

 Putting these together renders a development workflow where developers frequently merge their changes into the production-ready version of the code base, and those changes are immediately deployed to the end users.
-This way of developing may introduce a need for feature management such as blue/green deployment and/or canary release.
+This way of developing may introduce a need for feature management such as blue/green deployment[^blue-green-deployment] and/or canary release[^canary-release].

 Continuous Delivery is only a part of a deployment strategy, but deserves its own discussion because of its potential organisational impact.
 With a monolithic architecture it may be possible to have a dedicated operations (Ops) team and still deploy new features and fixes to the end users somewhat continuously as the team will only have to deal with a single artefact.
 Even if they need to deploy it multiple times per day, tools can be developed to quickly verify and deploy the artefact in a short time.
-In a microservice context, however, with multiple services and teams each selecting their own technology stacks and deployment habits, it will likely be impossible for a dedicated operations team to manually verify and deploy each service as it receives changes.
+In a microservice context, however, with multiple services and teams each selecting their own technology stacks and deployment habits, it will likely be unfeasible for a dedicated operations team to manually verify and deploy each service as it receives changes.
 Furthermore, having to provide the Ops team with a production-ready package for them to verify and deploy whenever a change is made to the code base introduces unnecessary overhead for the development teams.

 Teams working in a microservice context are strongly incentivised to automate the process of deployment, and automation is _required_ to maintain a frequent and continuous [@bruneo:cloudwave:2014; @wettinger:devops-for-cloud:2015], stripping an Ops team of this repetitive role.
 A recurring suggestion for future research is practises for cross-functional teams and actual continuous integration [e.g., @lwakatare:devops-embedded:2016].

+TODO: ^ what does that even mean? and why isn't devops mentioned at all in this section?

 ## Quality metrics for deployment pipelines